-I have completed 4 years and 7 months of service
+I have completed 4 years and 7 months of service.
+My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

-Can someone please help correct my understanding
+Can someone please help correct my understanding?

 From India, Badlapur